reduce-algebra/reduce-algebra/common-lisp/README.md

 Make faslout/faslend more robust by using a single function that calls begin internally (cf. infile) and make faslend generate a throw.
 (See also the old mkfasl code?)

-Turn on use of smacro/inline declarations in REDUCE (which I turned off to avoid a problem that is now fixed) and optimise SL-on-CL to improve its speed.
+Optimise SL-on-CL to improve its speed.

 Better error handling.